 Now we are going to write something even more complex, but also more interesting: a Web application that calculates the sum of two numbers.
 By entering two numbers in the first two text fields and pressing the [Calculate] button, their sum is being calculated and the result is shown in the third text field.

 Pay attention that we are creating a Web-based application.
 This is an application that is available through a web browser, just like your favorite email or news website.
 The web application is going to have a server side (back-end), which is written in the C# language with the ASP.NET MVC technology, and a client side (front-end), which is written in the HTML language (this is a language for visualization of information in a web browser).

 The Web application is expected to look similarly to the following:

-As a difference compared to console applications, which read and write the data in the form of a text in the console, web applications have a web-based user interface.
+As a difference compared to console applications, which read and write the data in the form of a text on the console, Web applications have a Web-based user interface.
 Web applications are being loaded from some Internet address (URL) through a standard web browser.
 Users write input data in a page, visualized from the web browser, the data is processed on a web server and the results are shown again in a page of the web browser.
 For our web application we are going to use the ASP.NET MVC technology, which allows creating of web applications with the programming language C# in the development environment Visual Studio.